SciFiDryer/ModbusMechanic/docs/index.md

 ### Writing values
 Values can be written to devices by entering them into the text area.
 Select the appropriate radio buttons in order to convert the data.

+## Using a simulator to test Modbus
+If you do not have a Modbus device but want to test Modbus Mechanic, go to Tools>Start slave simulator and enter some register values.
+Then read them back using your local address (127.0.0.1).
+Writes will update values in the slave simulator window.
+Starting the slave simulator makes your PC Modbus accesible on any other network interfaces.